 Watch for Airline Sale Days

 Some airlines have a dedicated day of the week where they post sales.
 WestJet used to have deals regularly on Tuesdays, although I believe this is usually in the winter.
 Either way, keep an eye out on social media for sales as you could snag a great deal.
 It’s how Robin and I managed to fly to Manitoba for $560 round trip!
 If you do see your route go on sale, keep an eye out.
 When one airline sets a sale, often competitors will follow suit.
 So you may snag an even better deal than you realize!
+Plus there are always the big days like Black Friday and Boxing Day where you can often count on sales to appear.
+I have Black Friday to thank for my sweet deal to Yellowknife in the Northwest Territories!

 Don’t Depend on Last Minute Deals for Cheap Flights